| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 But we're not slaves!

-We have a new master, a new nature,
+We have a new Master, a new nature,

 and a new job description.

-Of course, we're not sinlessly perfect.
+Of course we're not sinlessly perfect.

 We can sin, and we do sin, but we shouldn't

-"serve sin".
+"serve sin.”

-It's not right, and is not necessary.
+It's not right, and it is not

 As we begin

-Chapter 7, we are brought face to face with another reason why sin, in
+Chapter 7, we are brought face to face with another reason why sin, in the life

-the life of a believer, is absolutely inappropriate.
+of a believer, is absolutely inappropriate.

-V1 "Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?"
-First of all, Paul establishes a given --- "the law hath dominion over a man as long as he liveth".
-And then he zeroes in on one aspect of the law, namely the marriage contract.
-V2 "For the
+V 1 "Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?"
+First of all, Paul establishes a given --- "the law hath dominion over a man as long as he liveth.”
+And then he zeroes in on one aspect of the law, namely, the marriage contract.
+V 2 "For the

-woman which hath an husband is bound by the law to her husband so long as he liveth ---".
+woman which hath an husband is bound by the law to her husband so long as he liveth ---.”

-my brethren, ye also are become dead to the law by the body of
+my brethren, ye also are become dead to the law by the body of Christ; that ye

-Christ; that ye should be married to another, even to him who is raised
+should be married to another, even to him who is raised from the dead, that we

-from the dead, that we should bring forth fruit unto God."
+should bring forth fruit unto God."

 Yes, our relationship with Christ is like a second marriage, the first being terminated by death.
-However, in this case, it's the death of the wife, rather than the husband, that has ended the marriage.
-That's right, in the mind of God, "our old
+However, in this case, it's the death of the wife rather than the husband that has ended the marriage.
+That's right.
+In the

-and we are living on the resurrection side of the grave.
+mind of God, "our old man is crucified with" Christ, and we are living on the resurrection

-As a result, we are free to be "married to
+As a result, we are free to be "married to another,

 Now, as is often the case, both of these marriages have the potential of producing offspring.
 In fact, the first marriage already has.
-V5 "For when we were in the flesh, the motions of sins, which were by the law, did work in our members to bring forth fruit unto death."
+V 5 "For when we were in the flesh, the motions of sins, which were by the law, did work in our members to bring forth fruit unto death."
 It was a natural process, wasn't it?
-Our old union produced sin, which under the Law, could only bring forth death.
-V6 "But now
+Our old union produced sin, which, under the Law, could only bring forth death.
+V 6 "But now

 we are delivered from the law, that being dead wherein we were held; that we